-Picasso and the Allure of the South is curated by Dr. William Jeffett, The Dalí’s chief curator.
-The exhibition is organized in collaboration with the Musée national Picasso-Paris.
+Picasso and the Allure of the South is curated by Dr. William Jeffett, The Dalí’s Chief Curator.

 The presenting sponsor of Picasso and the Allure of the South is Sabal Trust.